 EIC Programme Manager Materials for Energy and Environment

-The EIC Fund bridges the critical financing gap faced by deep-tech companies that want to bring their technologies to the market and scale them.
-Its investment strategy is to provide long term capital in the form of equity or quasi-equity in start-ups selected by the EIC Accelerator.
+The EIC Fund bridges the critical financing gap faced by deep-tech companies that want to bring their technologies to the market and scale them up.
+Its investment strategy is to provide long-term capital in the form of equity or quasi-equity in start-ups selected by the EIC Accelerator.

-It supports visionary entrepreneurs and assists the development and scaling up of high-risk innovations by startups and SMEs.
-The Accelerator offers flexible grant funding of up to €2.5 Million (non-dilutive, pivots with the business) and equity investment of up to € 15 Million.
-All EIC Accelerator companies access EIC coaching and mentoring services and the EIC community to improve their chances of success.
+It supports visionary entrepreneurs and assists the development and scaling up of high-risk innovations by start-ups and SMEs.
+The Accelerator offers flexible grant funding of up to €2.5 million (non-dilutive, pivots with the business) and equity investment of up to € 15 million.
+All EIC Accelerator companies access EIC coaching and mentoring services.
+They also have access to the EIC Community.
+All to improve their chances of success.

 Antonio PANTALEO